 In 1951, Clinton Spurr Nickle and his wife Audrey Ince purchased the Rexall Drug franchise from William Watt and then purchased #26 from Charles Kelly.
 Clint Nickle completely renovated the old restaurant into a modern new drug store.
 He added glass windows to the front of the store and installed hardwood floors.

 Clinton Nickle, a WW2 Veteran, was a Major with the Hasty Pee's, having served in England, France, Sicily and wounded in Italy.

 Pamela Armstrong: First memory of Nickle's Drug store is buying a bottle of coke for 7 cents and getting 2 cents back if you returned the bottle.
 Had a big comic book section for 5 - 10 cents each.

 Lew Barker: Worked for Clint at the drugstore for a few years when I was growing up.
 Cut his lawn and babysat his and Audrey's boys as well.
 He and Audrey were fine people!
 (Even today when someone is having tea and looking for milk I tell them how Audrey always used a scoop of ice cream in hers instead of milk.
 Fond memories

 In 1985, the store was purchased by Nasim Kassam and her husband Amin.
 Nasim was a druggist with Boots Drugstore in Toronto.
 She was originally from Tanzania, East Africa.

 In 2001 Magdy Kamar and Ahmed AIi purchased the store.

-In May 2004, Heidar Majeed and his pharmacist wife Maha purchased the building.
+In May 2004, pharmicist Maha Majeed and her husband, Heidar, purchased the building.
 In 2005 they replaced the old concrete steps with and ramp and rail and still continue operating Nickle's Drug Store.